 Title 5, Section 51203; Accreditation Standard II.A.7 (Title 5: https://govt.westlaw.com/calregs/Document/I6A03BB50B6CB11DFB199EEE3FF08959C?viewType=FullText&originationContext=documenttoc&transitionType=CategoryPageItem&contextData=(sc.Default))

-3. Policies are published in easily accessible locations.

 In addition to the Board Policy, there is an Academic Freedom statement in the course catalogue on p.
 16 (reiterated on p.
 356) which states:

-Students have the right to listen, the right to decide, the right to choose, the right to reject and the right to express and defend individual beliefs.
+“Students have the right to listen, the right to decide, the right to choose, the right to reject and the right to express and defend individual beliefs.
 As members of the MJC community, students are encouraged to develop the capacity for critical judgment and to engage in a sustained and independent search for truth.

-The educational purpose of the college is best served by this freedom of expression.
+“The educational purpose of the college is best served by this freedom of expression.
 Students are free to take reasoned exception to the data or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for learning the content of any course of study for which they are enrolled.
-Student performance will be evaluated on a broad academic basis, not on opinions or conduct in matters unrelated to academic standards.
+Student performance will be evaluated on a broad academic basis, not on opinions or conduct in matters unrelated to academic standards.”

 These standards within the district and college are consistent amongst courses regardless of modality.
-To ensure that DE/CE courses are mindful of Academic Freedom, faculty are trained in best practices and encouraged to embed a standardized “Start Here” module for online courses that teaches students about Academic Freedom and “Netiquette”.
+To ensure that DE/CE courses are mindful of Academic Freedom, online faculty are trained in best practices and encouraged to embed a standardized “Start Here” module for online courses that teaches students about Academic Freedom and “Netiquette”.
 This fosters an atmosphere that promotes and sustains Academic Freedom.
 (DE Start Here Module)

 Analysis and Evaluation:

-Consistent and clear communication of policies regarding Academic Freedom promotes the atmosphere the institution values.
+Consistent and clear communication of policies regarding Academic Freedom promote the atmosphere the institution values.

 Standard I.C.8